State Tax Filing Resources

 Employers with multiple worksites should report all Reporting Unit numbers immediately.
 Employers of 25 or more employees are required to file monthly wage reports during Month 1 and Month 2 of the quarter.
 Month 3 is included with the quarterly SUI and wage report.

-- Non-Taxpay - All SUI tax must be paid electronically.
-Three payment method options are available:
+• Non-Taxpay - All SUI tax must be paid electronically on myIowaUI.

 State Withholding